 Simplified Relationship Assignment

-From version 3.1816, we have made the assignment of Asset Types even easier.
+From version 3.1816, we have made the assignment of Asset Types even easier, allowing you to simply select asset/assets you wish to assign a related asset to, from any search or browse page via the 'More' dropdown menu.
 This article explains the changes and provides examples of usage.